danceswithme/nba_analysis/README.md

 - **Player Movement Data**: Retrieved from basketball-reference.com based on specific criteria lsted in the firsat sheet of players_that_fit_query.xlsx.
 - **Temperature Data**: Retrieved from Open-Meteo.
-- **PCI Data**: Collected from various sources for US states and Toronto.
+- **PCI Data**: Collected from various sources for US States and Ontario.
+REAP Project for US and StatCan.gc.ca for Ontario.
 - **Tax Rate Data**: Obtained from the Tax Foundation.

 ## Dependencies